braboj/tutorial-python/tut_ssl/turotial.md

 2. How to ensure communication with the right partner (Authentication)?
 3. How to verify if the data was modified in the delivery process (Integrity)?

-The following section will give short insights how to address the aforementioned issues.
+The following section will give short insights on how to address the aforementioned issues.

 ### 1. Encryption

 Cryptography is a way to secure communications by converting taking normal information, called plaintext to a scrambled text, called ciphertext.
-The encoding process is called **encryption** and the algorithm use to encode the text is called **cipher**.
+The encoding process is called **encryption** and the algorithm used to encode the text is called **cipher**.
 Modern categorization of ciphers divides them into two major groups: